• Power BI comes at a lower price point than Tableau, but scaled features and additional users will increase that price.

 Tableau

 Tableau invested heavily in integrations with popular enterprise tools and widely-used connections.
 You can view all of the connections included with your account level right when you log into the tool.
-Tableau’s connection interface is a little more involved than Power BI because you’ll need to identify which data to pull into the tool when you make the connection.
+Tableau’s connection interface is a little more involved than Power BI, primarily because you’ll need to identify which data to pull into the tool when you make the connection.
 It might be helpful to understand what data you want to look at and why before you start making those connections.

 Can Power BI connect to Tableau?